Require users to authenticate by signing in to the app to restrict access to your app.

-Slices are a mechanism used to define "virtual tables".
-Even if somehow the user was identified and used in the filter condition of a Slice, this doesn't guarantee that the entire data set isn't accessible as well.
+Slices are a mechanism used to define virtual tables.
+Even if the user was identified and used in the filter condition of a Slice, this doesn't guarantee that the entire data set isn't accessible as well.

-When the app is opened in a browser, all the data used by the app is accessible to anyone who spends a couple of minutes to open the developer console and examine the data of the running application.
+When the app is opened in a browser, all of the data used by the app is accessible to anyone who opens the developer console and examines the data of the running application.
 There is no guarantee that the entire table isn't available even if a slice is defined on that table.
 The only way to ensure this is to use a security filter for the table.

 3. Can I create my own username/password mechanism?

 Not really.
-If you want to roll your own security, you need to worry about authentication (is the person who they claim they are), and a secure implementation (encrypted capture, transmission, and storage of passwords, as well as mechanisms to handle forgotten passwords, revocation, etc).
+If you want to implement your own security, you need to worry about authentication (is the person who they claim they are), and a secure implementation (encrypted capture, transmission, and storage of passwords, as well as mechanisms to handle forgotten passwords, revocation, and so on).
 This is a huge and complex undertaking.
 In fact, this is why AppSheet does not provide its own username and password mechanism.
-Instead, we utilize third party authentication via highly credible providers like Google, Dropbox and Office365.
+Instead, we utilize third party authentication via highly credible providers like Google, Dropbox, and Office365.

-No. USEREMAIL() and USERNAME() do not have a defined value if the app does not enforce user signin.
-The LogIn option in the app menu will also only be visible for apps that require sign-in.
+USERNAME() do not have a defined value if the app does not enforce user sign-in.
+The Login option in the app menu will also only be visible for apps that require sign-in.
 Apps should either assume all users are signed in, or assume that no users are signed in.

 Alternatives to requiring sign-in

-- If you have a fixed list of users in a Lookup table, you could assign each user an id and ask them to provide their id via the UserSettings feature.
-This id can be used with the Lookup table.
-Please note that this is not a password.
+If you have a fixed list of users in a Lookup table, you could assign each user an ID and ask them to provide their ID via the UserSettings feature.
+This ID can be used with the Lookup table.
+Note that this is not a password.
 It is not encrypted and all users will have access to the Lookup table, so this approach is in some ways even less secure than the other options.